vitalyisaev2/rbfopt-go/README.md

 ### Analysis

-Aside from the discovered optimum value, Plecoptera provides you with several plots that may give some inspiration when exploring the cost function.
+Aside from the discovered optimum value, Plecoptera provides you with several plots that may give you some inspiration when exploring the cost function.
 You can find them in `/tmp/plecoptera_$timestamp` directory.

+Please note that on each of these plots not all data points are depicted, but only the minimum reached in this point.
+For a particular value of a certain parameter, optimizer may do several cost function evaluations (with different values of other parameters), but only the minimal
+value of cost function is shown on the plot.

 #### Linear regression plot